CHERIoT-Platform/network-stack/README.md

  - The TLS stack is, again, mostly unmodified BearSSL code, with just some thin wrappers added around the edges.
  - The MQTT compartment, like the SNTP compartment, is just another consumer of the network stack (the TLS layer, specifically) and provides a simple interface for connecting to MQTT servers, publishing messages and receiving notifications of publish events.

-These are joined by two new compartments:
+These are joined by three new compartments:

  - The firewall compartment is the only thing that talks directly to the network device.
    It filters inbound and outbound frames.
  - The NetAPI compartment provides the control plane.
+ - The DNS resolver compartment provides DNS lookup services, interfacing directly with the firewall.

 The communication is (roughly) summarised below: